Create and Edit Simulink Based States

 To model systems that switch between periodic or continuous time dynamics, use Simulink® based states.
-Simulink based states are supported only in Stateflow® charts in a Simulink model.
+Simulink based states are not supported in standalone Stateflow® charts in MATLAB®.
 For more information, see Simulink Subsystems as States.

-You can create Simulink based state by using the drawing tool.
+You can create Simulink based state by using the object palette.
 To reuse systems from separate Simulink models, copy and paste enabled subsystems.
 To reuse subsystems in multiple Stateflow charts, copy and paste action subsystems that are saved in a library.

 To create a Simulink based state, do one of the following:

-Create an empty Simulink based state by using the Simulink based state drawing tool.
+Create an empty Simulink based state by using the Simulink based state palette icon.

 Create a Simulink based state from another model by copying an enabled subsystem or an action subsystem to your Stateflow chart.